Bias-Aware Inference in Regularized Regression Models: Comparison with sparsity constraints

 Several authors have considered \acp{CI} for $\beta$ using ``double lasso'' estimators \citep[see, among others,][]{belloni_inference_2014,javanmard_confidence_2014,van_de_geer_asymptotically_2014,zhang_confidence_2014}.
 These \acp{CI} are valid under the parameter space

 where $\norm{\gamma}_0=\#\{j\colon \gamma_j\ne 0\}$ is the $\ell_0$ ``norm,'' which indexes the sparsity of $\gamma$, and with $s$ increasing slowly enough relative to $n$ and $k$.
-Since $\norm{\gamma}_0$ is not a true norm or seminorm (it is non-convex), this falls outside our setting.
-Here, we discuss some connections with the optimal estimators we derive under $\ell_{1}$ constraints with these double lasso estimators (\Cref{connection_with_l1_estimator_sec}), and we provide a discussion comparing our approach to \acp{CI} based on these estimators (\Cref{double_lasso_comparison_sec}).
+Since $\norm{\gamma}_0$ is not a true norm or seminorm (it is non-convex), this parameter space is not covered by our setup.
+Nonetheless, as we show in \Cref{connection_with_l1_estimator_sec}, if the sparsity assumption is used to bound the $\ell_{1}$ loss of a preliminary lasso estimator, arguments from \Cref{sec:finite-sample-result} lead to estimators and \acp{CI} that are analogous to those proposed in the double lasso literature.
+In \Cref{double_lasso_comparison_sec}, we provide a comparison of our approach to these double lasso \acp{CI}.